schlich/loutech/README.md

 b.
 Special Meetings: Special meetings of the Board may be called by the Chairperson or the President on two days’ notice to each director, either personally or by telephone, express delivery service, or email, and on four days’ notice by mail (effective upon deposit of such notice in the mail).
 The notice need not specify the purpose of a special meeting.

 ### Section 6.
 Quorum and Voting at Meetings
-A majority of the total number of authorized directors shall constitute a quorum for transaction of business.
+3. A majority of the total number of authorized directors shall constitute a quorum for transaction of business.
 The act of a majority of directors present at any meeting at which a quorum is present shall be the act of the Board of Directors, except as provided by law, the Articles of Incorporation, or these Bylaws.
 Each director present shall have one vote, irrespective of the number of shares of stock, if any, he or she may hold.
+2. When a quorum is present, proposals shall be adopted using the modified consensus process as described in Section 5.1, unless otherwise required in the articles or bylaws.

 ### Section 7.
 Committees of Directors
 The Board of Directors, by resolution, may create one or more committees, each consisting of one or more Directors.
 Each such committee shall serve at the pleasure of the Board.
 All provisions under the Statutes and these Bylaws relating to meetings, action without meetings, notice, and waiver of notice, quorum, and voting requirements of the Board of Directors shall apply to such committees and their members.